IMATI-RS/SDB/README.md

 ![Image](Figures/GRAPH.png?raw=true)

-a.
-Select the desired input product from the available list ([1] S2A_MSIL2A_20200319T101021_N0214_R022_T32TQR_20200319T130518)
+  - Select the desired input product from the available list ([1] S2A_MSIL2A_20200319T101021_N0214_R022_T32TQR_20200319T130518)
-b.
-Resample the product by “reference band” and choose “B2” (or other 10 m resolution bands)
+  - Resample the product by “reference band” and choose “B2” (or other 10 m resolution bands)
-c.
-Subset according to:
+  - Subset according to:
  i.
 The source bands to be used in the following steps (B2, B3, B4, B8 to select);
 ii.
 The desired AOI polygon, leveraging on Wicket -  https://arthur-e.github.io/Wicket/sandbox-gmaps3.html for the generation of the geographic coordinates in a proper format to be pasted in the proper space

 The following steps are meant to: